GSA/digitalgov.gov/content/posts/2016-09-19-building-on-30-years-of-experience-to-prepare-for-the-future-of-biotechnology.md

 To accomplish these tasks, EPA, FDA, and USDA spent the last 14 months performing a detailed analysis of the Federal system for regulation of biotechnology products, including by reviewing more than 900 comments that were submitted in response to a <a href="https://www.federalregister.gov/articles/2015/10/06/2015-25325/clarifying-current-roles-and-responsibilities-described-in-the-coordinated-framework-for-the" target="_blank">Request for Information</a> that was posted last fall, and interacting with members of the public at [three](http://www.fda.gov/NewsEvents/MeetingsConferencesWorkshops/ucm463783.htm) [public](https://www.epa.gov/regulation-biotechnology-under-tsca-and-fifra/modernizing-regulatory-system-biotechnology-products-0) [meetings](https://www.aphis.usda.gov/aphis/ourfocus/biotechnology/stakeholder-meetings/cf_meeting/) that were held in different regions of the country.

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/09/600-x-520-USDA-website-Modernizing-the-Regulatory-System-for-Biotechnology-Products.jpg" alt="Modernizing the Regulatory System for Biotechnology Products homepage." %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/09/600-x-520-USDA-website-Modernizing-the-Regulatory-System-for-Biotechnology-Products.jpg" alt="Modernizing the Regulatory System for Biotechnology Products homepage." %}

 **Clarifying current roles and responsibilities**

 Today’s proposed <a href="https://www.whitehouse.gov/sites/default/files/microsites/ostp/biotech_coordinated_framework.pdf" target="_blank">Update to the Coordinated Framework</a> represents the first time in 30 years that the Federal government has produced a comprehensive summary of the roles and responsibilities of the three principal regulatory agencies with respect to the regulation of biotechnology products.
 The proposed update offers the public a complete picture of a robust and flexible regulatory structure that provides appropriate oversight for all products of modern biotechnology.
 Within that regulatory structure the Federal agencies maintain high standards that, based on the best available science, protect health and the environment, while also establishing transparent, coordinated, predictable and efficient regulatory practices.

 In order to help product developers and the public understand what the regulatory pathway for products might look like, this proposed Update to the Coordinated Framework presents information about agency roles and responsibilities in several forms, including: